 In addition, Ms. Scott has given special attention to issues affecting women workers, beginning with her work on the implementation of the Pregnancy Discrimination Act amendment in 1979 auto negotiations.
 For many years, she has served on the Board of the National Partnership for Women and Families.
 She was the legislative representative for the former Industrial Union Department of the AFL-CIO, advocating on Capitol Hill for labor, civil rights and social justice issues.
 Ms. Scott also is co-author of the widely used book, Organizing and the Law.
 During the Clinton years, she served as a Presidential appointee on the Advisory Committee to the Pension Benefit Guaranty Corporation.
 Recently she completed a three year term as Union chair of the ABA International Labor and Employment Law Committee.

 Ms. Scott graduated from Wellesley College (BA) in 1971 and holds a law degree from Northeastern University School of Law (JD, 1974).
 Before attending law school Ms. Scott worked for the Frontier Nursing Service in Hyden, Kentucky.

 Ms. Scott is a member of the Bar for the District of Columbia.
 She is admitted to practice before numerous courts, including the US Supreme Court, and various US Courts of Appeals.
-She has lectured widely at legal conferences and law schools.